 You’ve decided where you want to go on your vacation.
 Now you just need to figure out how to get there!
 If you’re flying, it’s always good practice to book as far in advance as possible, although the prices will be best about 7 weeks in advance.
 As a general rule, the closer you are to your flight date, the more expensive the flights will be.
 You should also check out a few different websites to compare prices.
 Kayak is a popular one, as are Skyscanner and Expedia.

 When choosing a flight, watch out for those extra fees, which can quickly add up.
 A few airlines still don’t charge extra for baggage or for things like children’s car seats, but many do.
 In addition, sometimes you might notice that a flight is cheaper if you also book a hotel.
 Don’t worry!
 You can book that package deal and just not stay at the hotel.

-If you haven’t arrived at your destination by car, you can save oodles of money by using public transportation.
+If you haven’t arrived at your destination by car, you can save tons of money by using public transportation.
 There’s no need to take taxis or use a rental car in big cities.
-Public transport will often save you a lot of time too, especially in congested cities like Paris or Tokyo.
+Public transport will often save you a lot of time too, especially in congested cities like Paris or New York City.
 And be sure to check for sightseeing passes before you leave.
 They often offer discounted admission to a variety of tourist stops.
 Another popular way of making sure you see all the highlights while sticking to your budget is to use a hop-on-hop-off bus.
 These have become widespread in bigger cities.
 For a fixed price, you can hop on and visit as many places as you like along the route.

+Whether it's a budget-friendly stay-cation or a frugal trip to a new city, there are plenty of ways to travel without dipping into your savings.
 Wherever you go, be sure to send lots of great photos to your family on FamilyApp!